 Teams used to spend hours on data entry, face high costs, and deal with delays that frustrate clients.
 Submissions often arrive as unstructured emails, costing more than $50 per application just to input into the system.

 Every deal starts with piles of documents that arrive by email.
-They come in all shapes and sizes: printed text, scanned PDF files, handwriting, and countless other documents with inconsistent layouts and unpredictable file sizes.
+They come in all shapes and sizes: paper documents, scanned PDF files, handwriting, and countless other documents with inconsistent layouts and unpredictable file sizes.

 Heron changes that.
 The platform is built to take the pain out of document-heavy work for high-volume MCA funders and brokers who want to scale without increasing headcount.